(The aspiring author, Bowdoin College, 1959, and the aging writer today)

 I wear a beard cut closely to my face and I shave my head, which I suppose made me look younger, until the wrinkles of my facial skin and the wattles of my throat became more noticeable.
 Judy, my partner of 28 years, tells me I could stand up straighter and walk without dragging my heels.
 She’s right, of course, though it has been hard to let go of that slouching walk we all emulated growing up in Gloucester.
 I will never forget when one of my college roommates, who lived in Manhattan, had agreed to meet a Gloucester friend, who was visiting the city.
 Though they did not know each other, my New York friend reported to me that he recognized my pal from home immediately.
 “He walks just like you do!” he said.

 I now pay more attention to children than I did after my own children grew up, and I am absolutely soppy around babies.
 This may partly be due to the fact that I have grandchildren, whom I love and whose growth and development constantly interest me—the way they speak, what they notice, and how they describe it.
 I also believe that as I approach the end of life I feel closer to those at its beginning, if, as a consolation prize for aging, we have been granted a pipeline back to youth.
-While I’m drawn to their openness to experience, their joy and wide-eyed attention to everything around them, I am fearful of their entry into an increasingly volatile world.
+While I’m drawn to my grandchildren's openness to experience, their joy and wide-eyed attention to everything around them, I am fearful of their entry into an increasingly volatile world.
 I’m wakeful at night worrying about how they will grow up in a society that spends so much less on education, while placing undue emphasis on materiality rather than on critical thinking or transcendent values.
 Mostly, I fear a world of perpetual war.

 Still, my forgetfulness is a concern.
 I walk into a room in search of something only to wonder what I am there to retrieve.
 I forget where I’ve parked my car.
 Worse: the words don’t come the way they used to, especially the precise names of objects or phrases that were once on the tip of my tongue.
 This worries me because my mother suffered from dementia, which began to express itself when she turned 86 and could not remember where she had placed the keys to her car, finally losing the car itself when she went to the super market.